-Configuration with LANconfig you will find the IEEE-802.1x settings in the configuration area 'WLAN Secuwith LANconfig vith LANconfig you want to activate IEEE-802.1x.
+For the configuration with LANconfig you will find the IEEE-802.1x settings in the configuration area 'WLAN Security'.
+This is where you decide if you want to activate IEEE-802.1x.
 If IEEE-802.1x is activated, a RADIUS server must be defined for the IEEE-802.1x authentication.

-Under WEBconfig or Telnet you will find the settings for IEEE-802.1x under the following paths:
+Configuration with WEBconfig or Telnet Under WEBconfig or Telnet you will find the settings for IEEE-802.1x under the following paths:

 Configuration tool Menu/Table

-WEBconfig Expert configuration > Setup > IEEE802.1x > Ports
+WEBconfig Expert configuration ► Setup ► IEEE802.1x ► Ports

 Terminal/Telnet cd /Setup/IEEE802.1x/Ports